 Many United States fisheries capture green sea turtles in the Pacific.
-However, only the Hawaii SSLL fishery is expected to interact with this species other than the DSLL within the Action Area.
+However, only the Hawaii SSLL fishery is expected to interact with this DPS other than the DSLL within the Action Area.
 The effects from the SSLL will be discussed further in the Environmental Baseline.
-However, the SSLL is expected to capture 5 green sea turtles (all species considered (n= 6), including the Central South Pacific) annually with one of those turtles expected to die (NMFS 2019c).
-Between 2004 and 2018, the SSLL fishery captured 10 green sea turtles and we expect less than 2% of those turtles caught could be from the Central South Pacific (NMFS 2019c).
+However, the SSLL is expected to capture 5 green sea turtles (all DPSs considered (n= 6), including the Central South Pacific) annually with one of those turtles expected to die (NMFS 2019a).
+Between 2004 and 2018, the SSLL fishery captured 10 green sea turtles and we expect less than 2% of those turtles caught could be from the Central South Pacific (NMFS 2019a).
 All ten green sea turtles caught in the Hawaii SSLL fishery between 2004 and 2018 were released alive with no gear attached.

 Outside of the Action Area, only the following United States fisheries affect the Central West Pacific green sea turtle: the ASLL and the United States WCPO purse seine fishery.
-The ASLL fishery interacted with approximately 286 green turtles (with 2,759 estimated mortalities at a 95% mortality rate) between 2006 and 2018 (NMFS 2019a).
-Based on genetic samples from 31 green sea turtles, NMFS estimates that between 31% and 73% may have been Central South

-Pacific green sea turtles (P. Dutton pers. comm.
+The ASLL fishery interacted with approximately 214 green turtles (with 205 estimated mortalities) between 20010 and 2019 (NMFS 2023a).
+Based on genetic samples from 31 green sea turtles, NMFS estimates that between 31% and 73% may have been Central South Pacific green sea turtles (P. Dutton pers. comm.
 July 5, 2018).
-This means that an estimated 89 $(286 \times 31/100)$ to 209 $(286 \times 73/100)$ Central South Pacific green sea turtles were captured by the ASLL fishery since 2006, with an estimated 85 $(89 \times 96/100)$ to 201 $(209 \times 96/100)$ of those interactions resulting in mortalities.
+This means that an estimated 66 (214 x 31/100) to 156 (214 x

+73/100) Central South Pacific green sea turtles were captured by the ASLL fishery since 2010, with an estimated 63 (66 x 96/100) to 150 (156 x 96/100) of those interactions resulting in mortalities.

 The United States WCPO purse seine fishery caught a total of 97 green sea turtles between 2008 and 2018.
 After proportioning the unidentified sea turtles and accounting for unobserved sets the estimated total number of interactions with green sea turtles from 2008-2018 is 173 (95% CI: [152, 200] (NMFS 2021a).
 Of those, 79% were considered by the observers to be alive and healthy at the time of release, 15% were released injured and 6% were released dying or dead.
 NMFS predicts that the purse seine fishery will interact with a mean of 7 (95th percentile: 11) green sea turtles per year with a maximum 5-year running average of 7.56 turtles and up to 76 turtles over 10 years.
 However, it is unknown what proportion of those are Central South Pacific green sea turtles (NMFS 2021a).
-We do not have genetic information from green sea turtles captured in the United States WCPO purse seine fishery to determine species composition although the following species are expected: East Pacific green sea turtle, Central South Pacific green sea turtle, Southwest Pacific green sea turtle, Central West Pacific green sea turtle, and the East-Indian West Pacific green sea turtle (NMFS 2021a).
+We do not have genetic information from green sea turtles captured in the United States WCPO purse seine fishery to determine species composition although the following DPSs are expected: East Pacific green sea turtle, Central South Pacific green sea turtle, Southwest Pacific green sea turtle, Central West Pacific green sea turtle, and the East-Indian West Pacific green sea turtle (NMFS 2021a).

-Historically, the Hawaii DSLL fishery has observed 24 green sea turtle interactions between 2004 and 2021 with an estimated 123 green sea turtle interactions during this time frame (McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022b).
-NMFS estimates about 95% (95% CI = 77 to 99%) of green turtles captured in the DSLL fishery have been dead when they were hauled back to the fishing vessel based on the number of observed mortalities (this analysis).
+Historically, the Hawaii DSLL fishery has observed 25 green sea turtle interactions between 2004 and 2022 with an estimated 128 green sea turtle interactions during this time frame (McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022b).
+NMFS estimates about 95% (95% $\rm CI=77$ to 99%) of green turtles captured in the DSLL fishery have been dead when they were hauled back to the fishing vessel based on the number of observed mortalities (this analysis).